yafshar/xsum/README.md

 [![Python package](https://github.com/yafshar/xsum/workflows/Python%20package/badge.svg)](https://github.com/yafshar/xsum/actions)
 [![License](https://img.shields.io/badge/license-LGPL--v2-blue)](LICENSE)

+In applications like optimization in the near-flat surfaces or finding the sample mean of data, it is desirable to use higher accuracy than a simple summation.
+Where in a simple summation, rounding happens after each addition.
+An exact summation is a way to achieve higher accuracy results.

 [XSUM](#neal_2015) is a library for performing exact summation using super-accumulators.
 It provides methods for exactly summing a set of floating-point numbers, where using a simple summation and the rounding which